Light Control Feature Set#

 Strobe, use the

 BslLightControlTriggerMode parameter to determine how to trigger the light.
-Depending on your camera model, different trigger modes are available:
+Different trigger modes are available:

 The implementation of the Flash Window signal in connection with the Light Control feature set is still under development.
 Especially with very short Flash Window signals, the results may not be satisfactory (some lines in the resulting images may be too bright while others are too dark).